robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 ````````````````````````````

 If empty values are needed as arguments for keywords or otherwise, they often
-need to be escaped to prevent them to be ignored__.
-Empty trailing cells must
+need to be escaped to prevent them from being ignored__.
+Empty trailing cells
-be escaped regardless the test data format, and when using the
+must be escaped regardless of the test data format, and when using the
 `space separated format`_ all empty values must be escaped.

 Empty cells can be escaped either with the backslash character or with